clearlysid/clipocity/README.md

   * Should have just used javascript objects to insert content in placeholders.
 * Learnt that CSS gradients cannot be transitioned :(
 * Keeping track of z-indexes is a huge pain!
+* Scaling the featured video with CSS didn't work out the way I thought it would
+  * Implemented a temporary Javascript fix, but it still needs more work.